tisaconundrum2/PySAT-GUI/src/PYSAT_Gui_UI_Forms/README.txt

 * make sure to have Word Wrap turned off
 * this way formatting of the below example
 * is not lost
+**Note that example.py is the python version of whatever was in ui.
+(IT IS NOT directly copying the insides of .ui file.)

       ~/UI files/example.ui                     ~/PythonUI/example.py                    ~/PythonUI/mainwindow_empty.py
        |------------------|                      |------------------|                     |------------------|